Create a Killer Resume and Cover Letter

 • Special training and certification

-Have you ever had a Recruiter call you for a position that would be ideal for you and, although you have the experience, your resume does not put enough emphasis on that experience?
+Have you ever had a Recruiter call you about a position that would be ideal for you, and although you have the experience, your resume does not emphasize that experience enough?

-Or maybe you’ve worked in several different industries and want to focus on one particular industry.
+Or maybe you’ve worked in several industries and want to focus on one industry.

-While one resume version, what I call a “general” or “generic” resume, works well for some people, there are many people who should have multiple versions of their resume.
+While one resume version, what I call a “general” or “generic” resume, works well for some people, many people should have multiple versions.

-There are many reasons why you may need (and should have) multiple resume versions.
-Remember, too much of a good thing might actually be too much.
+You may need (and should have) multiple resume versions for many reasons.
+Remember, too much of a good thing might be too much.
 Balance how many resumes you need with where you will get the most value.

 Multiple Industries

 Maybe you’ve worked in several different industries but in similar roles.
-Let’s say, as an example, you are an accountant and worked at an aircraft manufacturer but have also worked at an automobile manufacturer.
-You’ve decided to find a new job, but want to focus on aircraft manufacturing.
+Let’s say, for example, you are an accountant who worked at an aircraft manufacturer but also worked at an automobile manufacturer.
+You’ve decided to find a new job but want to focus on aircraft manufacturing.

 New Industry

 Using the example from above, perhaps you would like to work for a company that manufactures satellites.
-You need to re-write your resume to focus on the skills that would be relevant to your new industry.
+You need to re-write your resume to focus on the skills relevant to your new industry.

 Different Roles

-Let’s say that you have a lot of experience but have worked in different roles in your career.
-While you would be open to any of these roles in a new company, you may need to have resume versions that focus on one of these roles.
+Let’s say you have a lot of experience but have worked in different roles in your career.
+While you would be open to any of these roles in a new company, you may need resume versions focusing on one of these roles.

 Career Change

 Maybe you want to do something completely different than prior jobs.
-Maybe you’ve just graduated from school with a new (but different) degree/training.
-Whatever the reason, you need to have a version of your resume that focuses mostly on the skills that are required in the new career.
+Maybe you’ve just graduated with a new (but different) degree/training.
+Whatever the reason, you need to have a version of your resume that focuses mostly on the skills required in the new career.

 Which Version is Best for You